Keynotes

 Serge Fdida

 Bio: Serge Fdida is a Professor with Sorbonne Université, Paris, France.
-His research interests are related to the future networked systems, technology and architecture (internet, 6G, …).
-He has been coordinating 11 research projects in Europe, notably pioneering the activity on federated Internet testbeds (he established PlanetLab Europe in 2007).
-Serge Fdida is a member of the French Academy of Engineering, an IEEE Fellow and an ACM Sigcomm Distinguished Scientist.
-Serge Fdida also developed a strong experience related to innovation and industry transfer: co-founder of the Qosmos and Hopcast companies, leadership role to the creation of the Cap Digital cluster in Paris, President of EIT Health France and coordinator of the 4EU+ European University.
+He is a member of the French Academy of Technology, an IEEE Fellow and an ACM Sigcomm Distinguished Scientist.
+He has been leading many research projects in Europe, notably pioneering the activity on federated Internet testbeds.
+He established PlanetLab Europe in 2007 and the OneLab and FIT facilities.
 He steered the successful SLICES initiative, the first large-scale scientific instrument in Digital Sciences, that entered the ESFRI roadmap in 2021.
-He also developed a strong experience in the Policy of higher research and education organizations: Adviser ITC Department CNRS (2000-2005); Vice-President European affairs University P&M Curie (2014-2018); Vice-President International Development of Sorbonne Université (2018-2021).
+He was one of the initiators of the ACM Conext conference, general chair of ACM Mobicom 2015, IEEE Infocom 2019 and in 2021 and started the NetworkingChannel online program.
+Serge Fdida also developed a strong experience related to innovation and industry transfer: – co-founder of the Qosmos and Hopcast companies, – leadership role to the creation of the Cap Digital cluster in Paris, President of EIT Health France and coordinator of the 4EU+ European University.
+He also developed a strong experience in the governance of Higher research and education organizations: Vice-President European affairs University P&M Curie (2014-2018); Vice-President International Development of Sorbonne Université (2018-2021).